 New Zealand’s coastlines and waterways are better off as a result of tens of thousands of mobile phones recycled each year through RE:MOBILE.
-All of the money that is made by recycling mobile phones through RE:MOBILE is donated to Sustainable Coastlines, an award-winning charity which is helping to protect New Zealand’s coastlines and waterways.
+For every phone recycled with RE:MOBILE money is donated to Sustainable Coastlines, an award-winning charity which is helping to protect New Zealand’s coastlines and waterways.

 Sustainable Coastlines’ mission is to enable people to look after the coastlines and waterways they love.
 They do this by coordinating and support large-scale coastal clean-up events, litter data collection, educational programs, public awareness campaigns and riparian planting projects.

 The money donated by RE:MOBILE has seen over 10,000 trees and plants planted alongside waterways around Aotearoa.